deepsuckai/DeepSeek-LLM/README.md

 **Note:** By default (`add_special_tokens=True`), our tokenizer automatically adds a `bos_token` (`<｜begin▁of▁sentence｜>`) before the input text.
 Additionally, since the system prompt is not compatible with this version of our models, we DO NOT RECOMMEND including the system prompt in your input.

-### Inference with vLLM

-You can also employ [vLLM](https://github.com/vllm-project/vllm) for high-throughput inference.

 **Text Completion**

 ```python